FurryCoders/FALocalRepo/README.md

 Available operations are:

 * `search <param1>=<value1> ... [<paramN>=<valueN>]` search the submissions entries using metadata fields.
 Search is conducted case-insensitively using the SQLite `like` expression which allows for limited pattern matching.
 For example this string can be used to search two tags together separated by an unknown amount of characters `cat,%mouse`.
+Search parameters can be passed multiple times to act as OR values.
 The following search parameters are supported:
     * `author` author (uploader) in display format - e.g. with underscores "_" -
     * `title`
     * `date`